EIS-ITS/vss-cli/docs/examples/deploy-clib.rst

 Virtual Machine Template
 ------------------------

-We are working to get pre-configure virtual machine templates and will update the documentation when ready.
+We are working to get preconfigured virtual machine templates and will update the documentation when ready.

 .. _`ClodInit`: https://cloudinit.readthedocs.io/en/latest/topics/examples.html